 Think before you download.
 The majority of Internet threats are not clever enough to sneak onto your computer without you opening the door for them.
 Follow these guidelines to protect your computer and minimize the impact file sharing can have on other network users:

 Never open e-mail attachments from people you don’t know.
 Never open suspicious and unexpected e-mail attachments, even from people you DO know.

 Do not use file-sharing software.
 Not only is it illegal to download and share music and movies you do not own, they very often are packed with viruses and spyware.
 When downloading shareware and freeware, try to download from reliable and well-known sites.
 A list of legal alternatives for obtaining music and movies is available at http://www.educause.edu/legalcontent.
 Be cautious of less reputable sites or ones you haven't previously used.

 Turn off your computer when you're not using it.
 This ensures there is no unmonitored network activity originating from your computer.

 Download during off-peak hours when student bandwidth is highest.
 See the Networking page for more information.

-Remember that sharing copyrighted material is against Trinity’s Regulations for the Use of Computing, Communications and Video Systems.
+Remember that sharing copyrighted material is against Trinity's Acceptable Use Policy.